ABarrosoG/solar-control-arduino-ethernet/README.md

-# solar control online arduino ethernet Monitoring solar energy equipment
+# Control solar en línea y seguimiento del equipo de energía solar con Arduino Ethernet

 The brico tries to perform online monitoring of a photovoltaic solar energy system, in this case we will use a battery monitor Victron BMV-700 and Arduino.